Planning Survey And Evaluation Question And Answers

 • High-risk group

-Development of Program Goals, Objectives & Activities:
+Development of Program Goals, Objectives, and Activities:

 • Objective: it should be precise